 All our children are assessed when they join Queensway Primary School and at regular intervals during their time with us.
 The progress of all children is tracked on a termly basis through a range of whole school assessment procedures.
 The school identifies SEND as early as possible by gathering evidence through observations, assessments, written records and liaison with parents/carers.
-Teachers will complete detailed need-based descriptors to inform assessments and ensure judgements are accurate.
+Detailed descriptors are also completed to inform assessments and ensure judgements are accurate.